grizzlypeaksoftware/harvest-haven/readme.md

 ## Credits

-- Game concept and development: [Your Name]
+- Game concept and development: Shane Larson
-- Pixel art assets: [Asset Creator's Name or Source]
+- Pixel art assets: Shane Larson

 ## Contact

-If you have any questions or feedback, please open an issue on this repository or contact [your email or contact information].
+If you have any questions or feedback, please open an issue on this repository or contact @PeakGrizzly on X.

 Enjoy playing Harvest Haven!